Custom Etching

 How Should I Store Etched Tubing?

 Etched fluoropolymers will “grab” molecules from the air to repair their electron deficiency.
 This results in a weakening of the surface etching.
 For this reason, all etched materials should be stored in their original sealed bags.
-Zeus ships all etched tubing orders in sealed black protective bags.
+Zeus ships all etched tubing orders in sealed black UV-protective bags.

 Does a Darker Color Mean a Better Etch?